NeuroTechX/ntx_slack_archive/general.md

  >Also, she has referenced this paper when she talks about how the study of diffuse optical tomography was at a standstill for several years until this paper was released.
 She mentions that this paper helped diffuse optical tomography go from an intractable math problem, to reality - <http://www.math.uni-frankfurt.de/~harrach/publications/uniqueness.pdf>

+4/25/2017 2:30 AM

+ **sydneyneurotechx** :

+ >great find david .
+Will add it to awesome bci list